biggles11/HTTPSScaled/README.md

 The security group setup allows only port 22 (ssh) and port 443 (https) ingress.
 All outgoing traffic is allowed.

 ### Load Balancer
 The Load Balancer is setup in order to act as the front end of the application.
-It includes all 3 subnets and is accessible from the web
+It includes all 3 subnets and is accessible from the web.

 ### Load Balancer Target Group
 The Load Balancer Target group tells the load balancer where to forward traffic to and is populated by the scaling group (mentioned below) when instances are started and added to the group.
 The scaling group can add a target or multiple targets to spread the load across.

 ### Load balancer Listener
-The load balancer listener passes all https traffic straight through to the application instances when port 443 is hit
+The load balancer listener passes all https traffic straight through to the application instances when port 443 is hit.

 ## Instance setup
 An Instance is started with the ami set in the variables.
 This AMI will be dependent on region and should be changed accordingly.
 It will use the security group setup above so it allows https and ssh traffic into the instance.
 Although this initial instance is started in Availability Zone a it can be started in any zone in the region.
 This instance should be shutdown once the user is satisfied that the build and AMI is complete and correct.
 It should not be terminated as it can be used for upgrades while not affecting the core application and then the launch template can be updated to reflect this.

-During the instance creation the user_data section creates the http server to accept only https and adds a default webpage to serve as a test
+During the instance creation the user_data section creates the http server to accept only https and adds a default webpage to serve as a test.

 ## HTTPD Setup
 The index page of the application is populated during the user_data section of the instance start so that when you hit view the page you are told your IP, ISP etc (Thanks to Jeff Starr on perishable Press for the code for that).
 It allows for testing of the load balancing section of this solution.

 ## AMI Creation
 Once built the AMI is created for scaling instances.
-This initial instance can be shutdown but should be used for upgrade purposes to allow for updating the AMI offline so as not to affect service
+This initial instance can be shutdown but should be used for upgrade purposes to allow for updating the AMI offline so as not to affect service.

 ## Launch Template
 The launch template uses the AMI created by the step above and allows for consistent, uniform and repeatable rollout of the application service.